cydanil/icepap-ipassign/README.md

 Sending a configuration without any command flags will do nothing.
 For a configuration to take effect, it should be applied dynamically and/or written to flash.

+Whilst the protocol contains a mac address field in its configuration payload, an IcePAP mac address is not reconfigurable.
+As such, the mac address should remain the same as the target mac in the header, which was obtained from a `SEND_CONFIG` message.